LimJongyoon/limjongyoon.github.io/README.md

 #### Hobbies
 <div class="hobbies-section">
 <div class="hobby-item">
-        <p><strong>Surfing:</strong> I love summer and the ocean, so I started surfing.
-I'm not very good, but when I catch a wave, it feels like walking on water, and it makes me so happy.
-And maybe it's the sunshine, but I feel like people at the beach are always kind.</p>
+        <p class="explaintop"><strong>Surfing:</strong> I have a profound love for summer and the ocean, which naturally led me to take up surfing.
+Each time I’m out on the water, I feel the raw power of nature, and there’s something uniquely exhilarating about floating above the waves.
+While I’m still honing my skills, those rare moments when I catch a wave feel almost magical, as if I’m walking on water, and it fills me with pure joy.
+When I’m at the beach, it feels as though the worries of everyday life simply fade away.
+Perhaps it’s the warmth of the sun, but I’ve always found the people at the beach to be particularly kind and open-hearted.
+There’s a certain camaraderie among those who share a love for the ocean.</p> <a href="javascript:void(0);" onclick="toggleExplainText(this)" class="more-btn">More</a>

         <div class="hobby-images">
             <img src="../images/surfing1.jpg" alt="Surfing 1" class="hobby-image">
             <img src="../images/surfing2.jpg" alt="Surfing 2" class="hobby-image">